Inverse Laplace transform based on Widder's method for Tsallis exponential: Introduction

 The kernel of a Laplace transform is an exponential function of the form $\exp(-st)$.
 Tsallis introduced \cite{tsallis1988possible} generalizations of the logarithm and the exponential functions as follows:

 where $q \in \mathbb{R}_{+}$ is the generalization parameter.
-These functions are generally referred to as Tsallis q-logarithm and Tsallis q-exponential and are inversely related.
-The $q$-logarithm and the $q$-exponential function reduces to the usual logarithm and exponential functions in the $q \rightarrow 1$ limit.
-These generalized functions have been investigated in a wide variety of fields like astrophysics \cite{nakamichi2002non,sakagami2004self}, high energy physics \cite{tsallis2003nonextensive,tsallis2003fluxes} neutrino physics \cite{luciano2021nonextensive}, mathematical physics \cite{umarov2022mathematical,yamano2002some} and nonequilibrium statistical physics \cite{rajagopal1998equations}.
+These functions are generally referred to as Tsallis $q$-logarithm and Tsallis $q$-exponential and are inversely related.
+The $q$-logarithm and the $q$-exponential functions reduce to the usual logarithm and exponential functions in the $q \rightarrow 1$ limit.
+These generalized functions have been investigated in a wide variety of fields like astrophysics \cite{nakamichi2002non,sakagami2004self}, high energy physics \cite{tsallis2003nonextensive,tsallis2003fluxes}, neutrino physics \cite{luciano2021nonextensive}, mathematical physics \cite{umarov2022mathematical,yamano2002some} and nonequilibrium statistical physics \cite{rajagopal1998equations}.

 A generalization of the Laplace transform has been done in Ref. \cite{lenzi1999q,plastino2013tsallis,chung2013q,naik2016q} using the Tsallis q-exponential.
-Here again the inverse was based on using a contour integral in the complex plane.
-In our present work we extend the concept of Post and Widder's method to the generalized Laplace transform based on Tsallis q-exponential.
+So far only the single variable Laplace transform has been considered in these works.
+In our present work we study the multivariable Laplace transform based on Tsallis $q$-exponential.
+Further the inverse transforms has not been defined for even the single variable Laplace transform introduced in \cite{naik2016q}.
+First we define the inverse using a contour integral in the complex plane for the Laplace transform defined in \cite{naik2016q}.
+Then we use the Post-Widder's method \cite{post1930generalized,widder1934inversion} to compute the inverse transform using real variable.
+In our work we introduce the inverse for the Laplace transform based on the generalized exponential function.
+We also extend this generalized Laplace transform and its inverse to the case of multivariable functions \cite{coon1953some,lubbock1969multidimensional,jensen1997convergence,eltoft2006multivariate} .